parsokev/Graph_UI/README.md

 to match the path syntax listed above.
 Selecting a kit that is compatible with the local machine's OS can be configured by clicking the `Manage Kits` button within the `Projects` page and choosing for the selection of available kits presented.
 This should be sufficient to build the project using CMake.
-This process using Visual Studio is accomplished in a similar fashion.
 Further information on this process can be found [here](https://doc.qt.io/qtcreator/creator-how-to-activate-kits.html).

 Upon completion of build process, the application will display the application window for accepting requests upon being executed.
 The most recently generated images will be stored within the [graph_images](./graph_images) directory (they will be overwritten upon next execution if not copied and stored elsewhere locally)

 ## Setting up CMake Build Directory for Deploying as Stand-Alone Application

-If wishing to deploy this application, Qt provides ability to deploy an application that can be executed locally without requiring Visual Studio or Qt Creator to be installed.
+If wishing to deploy this application, Qt provides ability to deploy an application that can be executed locally without requiring Qt Creator to be installed.
 If wishing to deploy the application, set the application's build directory path to mirror the path outlined below and ensure the CMake build kit is configured to be compatible with local machine's OS:
 ```